polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   Resource group: the name of a new resource group **s03-RG**

-    -   Location: the name of the Azure region where you can provision Azure VMs and where you have sufficent number of vCPU quotas to complete this lab
+    -   Location: the name of the Azure region where you can provision Azure VMs and where you have sufficient number of vCPU quotas to complete this lab

     -   Subnet: **sapSubnet**